Brief CLI Setup Guide

 The CLI and Brief MCP access the same API and provide the same capabilities.
 Choose whichever fits your workflow:

-- MCP — Direct protocol integration for editors with MCP support (Cursor, Claude Code, Windsurf, VS Code)
+- MCP — Direct protocol integration for editors with MCP support (Cursor, Claude Code, Windsurf, VS Code).
+Navigates your AI automatically.

 - CLI — Works from any terminal and with any AI agent that has shell access.
 No protocol configuration needed.